un4v5s/fibery-todoist/README.md

 ## Usage

-This is still a development version, so please clone and host it by yourself.
+This is still a development version, so please clone and host by yourself.

 <br>